-L. Government Rights in Subject Inventions
+K. Government Rights in Subject Inventions

-Where prime recipients and subrecipients retain title to subject inventions, the U.S. Government retains certain rights.
+Where prime recipients and subrecipients retain title to subject inventions, the U.S. government retains certain rights.

-1. Government Use License
+i.
+Government Use License

-The U.S. Government retains a nonexclusive, nontransferable, irrevocable, paidup license to practice or have practiced for or on behalf of the United States any subject invention throughout the world.
-This license extends to contractors doing work on behalf of the Government.
+The U.S. government retains a nonexclusive, nontransferable, irrevocable, paidup license to practice or have practiced for or on behalf of the United States any subject invention throughout the world.
+This license extends to contractors doing work on behalf of the government.

-2. March-In Rights
+ii.
+March-In Rights

-The U.S. Government retains march-in rights with respect to all subject inventions.
-Through "march-in rights," the Government may require a prime recipient or subrecipient who has elected to retain title to a subject invention (or their assignees or exclusive licensees), to grant a license for use of the invention to a third party.
-In addition, the Government may grant licenses for use of the subject invention when a prime recipient, subrecipient, or their assignees and exclusive licensees refuse to do so.
+The U.S. government retains march-in rights with respect to all subject inventions.
+Through "march-in rights," the government may require a prime recipient or subrecipient who has elected to retain title to a subject invention (or their assignees or exclusive licensees), to grant a license for use of the invention to a third party.
+In addition, the government may grant licenses for use of the subject invention when a prime recipient, subrecipient, or their assignees and exclusive licensees refuse to do so.